liu-yongji/genegos/README.md

    > make
    > make install

- If meet something wrong you can ues the genegos in the folder:
+ If meet something wrong you can ues the genegos.demo dircetly:
  > chmod +x genegos.demo